Data Protection Policy

-Greenway Financial Advisors Ltd, (hereafter GFA Ltd) t/a Greenway Life Insurance, Greenway Mortgage Protection & Greenway Mortgages needs to gather and use certain information about individuals.
+Greenway Financial Advisors Ltd needs to gather and use certain information about individuals.
 These can include customers, suppliers, business contacts, employees and other people the organisation has a relationship with or may need to contact.
-This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards thus complying with the legislation.
+This policy describes how this personal data must be collected, handled, stored and erased, to meet the company’s data protection standards thus complying with the legislation.

-The General Data Protection Regulation 2018 replaces the EU Data Protection Directive of 1995 and supersedes the laws of individual Member States that were developed in compliance with the Data Protection Directive 95/46/EC.
-Its purpose is to protect the “rights and freedoms” of natural persons (i.e. living individuals) and to ensure that personal data is not processed without their knowledge, and, wherever possible, that it is processed with their consent.
+The General Data Protection Regulation 2016 (GDPR) replaces the EU Data Protection Directive of 1995 and supersedes the laws of individual Member States that were developed in compliance with the Data Protection Directive 95/46/EC.
+Its purpose is to protect the “rights and freedoms” of natural persons (i.e., living individuals) and to ensure that personal data is not processed without their knowledge, and, wherever possible, that it is processed with their consent.

-The GDPR describes how organisations — including GFA Ltd, must collect, handle and store personal information.
+The GDPR describes how organisations must collect, handle and store personal information.
 These rules apply regardless of whether data is stored electronically, on paper or on other materials.
 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.

 - Processed lawfully, fairly and in a transparent manner;

 - Collected for specified, explicit and legitimate purpose;

 - Adequate, relevant and limited to what is necessary;